 Organising and storing files

 Problems often arise unexpectedly, and on the most unsuitable occasions.
-If the worst comes to the worst and your computer crashes – do you have backup copies of your files, such that you can continue working?
+If the worst comes to the worst and your computer crashes or is stolen – do you have backup copies of your files, such that you can continue working?
 Spend some time reviewing how you store your files.